Two-way Honi race, SRC President uncontested at close of nominations - Honi Soit

 Left Action

-Socialist Alternative (SAlt), USyd’s most vocal and controversial left-wing faction, are running under their usual Left Action branding.
+Socialist Alternative (SAlt), USyd’s most vocal and controversial left-wing faction (and engaged in a Trotskyite rivalry with Solidarity), are running under their usual Left Action branding.
 Typically dominant in student organising spaces, SAlt is likely to have a highly visible and mobilised campaign.
 They are running three tickets this year.

 Student Left Alliance